In this page

 4.20 How do I record Childcare officers in SWAC as there isn’t a role for them?

-They should be recorded as ‘Pastoral support staff’ or ‘Other support staff’ (depending the role which best describes the role the childcare officer undertakes) with the FTE recorded against them.
+They should be recorded as ‘Pastoral support staff’ or ‘Other support staff’ (depending on the role which best describes the role the childcare officer undertakes) with the FTE recorded against them.
 An additional role of ‘Welfare officer/assistant’ should also be selected (no FTE are required against this ‘additional’ role).

 4.21 How do I record Literacy and Numeracy Framework trainers in SWAC as there isn’t a ‘main’ role for them?

 If a specific role cannot be found in the list provided then the role which best describes the work undertaken should be selected.
-Schools may wish to check with local authorities that the individual does not need to be included in SWAC.
+Schools may wish to check with and local authorities that the individual does not need to be included in SWAC.

 Curriculum data is required for teachers with teaching responsibility in the classroom.
 Schools may return curriculum information for teaching assistants if their timetabling and management information systems allows them to record the relevant information.
 SIMS can be used to record timetabling information for other support staff, however the data extraction process will not pull through this data for the SWAC return, and we do not require it.